galiacheng/cargo-tracker-twas/README.md

 }
 ```

-Besides, in the method `#{booking.register}`, return the view id but not the exect path.
+Besides, in the method `#{booking.register}`, return the view id but not the exact path.